pcjdhhhh/RACER/README.md

 ## Acknowledgments

+We express our gratitude to Dr.Eamonn Keogh and his colleagues for providing the UCR datasets [1] used in this article.

 The code for ClusterEnsembles is from https://github.com/827916600/ClusterEnsembles.
 A big thank you to the author!

-We extend our gratitude to the authors of R-Clustering[1] and MiniROCKET[2] for providing their code!
+We extend our gratitude to the authors of R-Clustering[2] and MiniROCKET[3] for providing their code!

-Thanks to the authors of aeon[3] and sktime[4] for providing such excellent libraries!
+Thanks to the authors of aeon[4] and sktime[5] for providing such excellent libraries!

+[1] Hoang Anh Dau, Eamonn Keogh, Kaveh Kamgar, Chin-Chia Michael Yeh, Yan Zhu, Shaghayegh Gharghabi , Chotirat Ann Ratanamahatana, Yanping Chen, Bing Hu, Nurjahan Begum, Anthony Bagnall , Abdullah Mueen, Gustavo Batista, & Hexagon-ML (2019).
+The UCR Time Series Classification Archive.
+URL https://www.cs.ucr.edu/~eamonn/time_series_data_2018/

-[1] Jorge M B, Rubén C. Time series clustering with random convolutional kernels[J].
+[2] Jorge M B, Rubén C. Time series clustering with random convolutional kernels[J].
 Data Mining and Knowledge Discovery, 2024, 38(4): 1862-1888.

-[2] Dempster A, Schmidt D F, Webb G I. Minirocket: A very fast (almost) deterministic transform for time series classification[C]//Proceedings of the 27th ACM SIGKDD conference on knowledge discovery & data mining.
+[3] Dempster A, Schmidt D F, Webb G I. Minirocket: A very fast (almost) deterministic transform for time series classification[C]//Proceedings of the 27th ACM SIGKDD conference on knowledge discovery & data mining.
 2021: 248-257.

-[3] Middlehurst M, Ismail-Fawaz A, Guillaume A, et al. aeon: a Python toolkit for learning from time series[J].
+[4] Middlehurst M, Ismail-Fawaz A, Guillaume A, et al. aeon: a Python toolkit for learning from time series[J].
 Journal of Machine Learning Research, 2024, 25(289): 1-10.

-[4] Löning M, Bagnall A, Ganesh S, et al. sktime: A unified interface for machine learning with time series[J]. arXiv preprint arXiv:1909.07872, 2019.
+[5] Löning M, Bagnall A, Ganesh S, et al. sktime: A unified interface for machine learning with time series[J]. arXiv preprint arXiv:1909.07872, 2019.